ph-rast/bmgarch/cran-comments.md

 2 Notes:

 * checking installed package size ...
-NOTE installed size is  8.8Mb sub-directories of 1Mb or more: libs   8.1Mb
+NOTE installed size is  10.1Mb sub-directories of 1Mb or more: libs   9.5Mb

-  Compiled code bmgarch.so is 8.1 Mb large
+  - Note that compiled code bmgarch.so is 11.5 Mb large

 * checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

-  GNU make is a build time requirement for Ubuntu
+  - Note that GNU make is a build time requirement for Ubuntu

 ## Comments from CRAN admins:

+### Version 1.0.1

+### Version 1.0.0
 * 10.09.20 Gregor Seyer:
 > Please replace \dontrun with \donttest